 - White spots or sores inside the mouth or on the lips.

 This document does not contain all possible side effects and others may occur.
 Check with your doctor for additional information about side effects.

-If your doctor has directed you to use this medication, your doctor or pharmacist may already be aware of any possible interactions with other medications and may be monitoring you for it.
+Suppose your doctor has directed you to use this medication.
+In that case, your doctor or pharmacist may already be aware of any possible interactions with other medications and may be monitoring you for it.

 Do not start, stop or change the dose of any medication before first checking with your doctor, health care provider or pharmacist.

 Cefazolin has no known severe interactions with other drugs.

 Severe cefazolin interactions include:

 - Antithrombin alfa.